 Atlas Mountain Trek (Toubkal area) - Morocco

 Morocco's Toubkal National Park plays host to this fantastic 2 week circuit trek, culminating in an ascent of Mount Toubkal, the highest peak in North Africa.
-Along the way we traverse the valleys and passes of the rugged landscape, stay in fantastic picturesque villages and enjoy the hospitality of the local Berber people and their unique North African culture.
+Along the way we travel in a wide loop, traversing the more remote and less travelled valleys and passes of the rugged landscape, stay in fantastic picturesque villages and enjoy the hospitality of the local Berber people and their unique North African culture.

 The ascent of Jebel Toubkal can be undertaken in less days however this expanded itinerary allows more time to appreciate and trully explore the entire region.